Human waste is one of the main causes of pollution in popular hiking areas the world over.

 While most national parks still allow you to bury poop in catholes, many do not allow the burial of toilet paper.
 This, of course, poses a problem for hikers who like to pamper their posteriors.

-Humans survived without TP for a long time before its invention, so there’s no reason why we can make do without it for a few days or weeks while out in the wilds.
+Humans survived without TP for a long time before its invention, so there’s no reason why we can make do without it for a few days or weeks while out in the wild.

 Nature abounds in natural alternatives to toilet paper.
 Some of the stand-in natural materials you could use include snow, leaves, grass, a smooth rock, and moss.
 None of these are less sanitary than TP and, except for rocks, can be disposed of just as easily.